cylc/cylc-doc/src/glossary.rst

          * :ref:`Cylc User Guide <Graph Branching>`

-   flow number
-      Flow number is an integer identifier for a particular :term:`flow` in a :term:`workflow` run.

    flow
-   reflow
-      In Cylc, a *flow* is a single logical run of a :term:`workflow` that "flows" on from some start point in the :term:`graph`.
+      A flow is a self-propagating run through the a Cylc :term:`workflow` :term:`graph` starting from some initial task or tasks.

-      Cylc :term:`schedulers <scheduler>` can manage more than one flow in the same graph, at the same time.
-We call this capability *reflow*.
+      Cylc :term:`schedulers <scheduler>` can manage multiple flows at once.

+      Flows are identified by a :term:`flow number`.
+The original flow started automatically by ``cylc play`` has flow number ``1``.

       .. seealso::
          * :ref:`user-guide-reflow`

+   flow number
+      Flow numbers are integers passed down from parent task to child task in the :term:`graph` as a flow progresses, to identify which :term:`flow` (or flows) the tasks belong to.

+   flow front
+      Active (submitted or running) tasks, i.e. tasks in the ``n=0`` :term:`active window`, with a common :term:`flow number` comprise the active front of that flow.

    event